jarinox/telepyd/README.md

 Customize your bot using the Droit Database Script - question-to-answer rules are defined that simple:

 ```
-TELE*cmd!start->Welcome to the telepyd bot.
+TELE*cmd!start->TEXT!Welcome to the telepyd bot.
 SRTX!how are you->TEXT!I'm fine.
 ```
 The integrated telegram-plugins make it possible to display `InlineKeyboards`.